kksy/css-superfriday/slides.md

 notes:

-example with the h1 and p tag margins collapsing in the demo
+- example with the h1 and p tag margins collapsing in the demo
+- it's probably better to use margin top only in some cases

 ---